 100 meters to 3 Kms range

 FORBIX SEMICON produces a wide variety of transmitter models.
-Starting from 1 channel to as big as 11 channel transmitter receivers.
+Starting from 1 channel to as big as 11 channel transmitter-receivers.
 However, transmitters have variations in distance of communication signal range.
 Moreover, the system needs no wiring or installation.
-The machines are reliable and does not need any further maintenance.
+The machines are reliable and do not need any further maintenance.
 In addition, the range of communication is 2-3 Kms.
-Due to its long range of communication, it can save cost of electrical wires.
-Moreover, with multi channel, the solution finds a way in many industrial applications.
+Due to its long range of communication, it can save the cost of electrical wires.
+Moreover, with multi-channel, the solution finds a way in many industrial applications.

 7xx series models: caters for 2-3 km distance, whereas

 6xx series has a signal range of 100-250 meters

 Moreover, transmitters available are direct button drive or remote control operated.

 The wireless transmitter-receiver has a rather wide range of applications.
 Especially in commercial security, industrial automation, and even life-saving devices.
 Hence, the reliability and robustness of the devices are making them popular among customers.

 The factory produces receiver units with rather 1 to 11 port relays contactors.
 However, the relay contactor comes in 2 models: 5 Amps and 30 Amps load capacity.
 Since the wireless transmitters directly control the receivers, it is a 1 to 1 combination.
 However, 1 transmitter to many receiver combinations is also possible.
 In addition, each of the ports individually controlled by the respective transmitter button.

 FBXCSR01R5: 1 port 5 Amps receiver compatible to 100m transmitter

 FBXCSR01R30: 1 port 30 Amps receiver compatible to 100m transmitter